The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 Note: Loans Canada does not arrange or underwrite mortgages or any other financial service.
 We are a simple referral website that provides free educational resources to help Canadians make better decisions.

 With how expensive many luxuries are in the modern day, getting a loan at one time or another is essentially a requirement.
 If you want to buy a home, go to university or purchase a vehicle, you often need to get a loan.
-While there are many different kinds of lenders with different terms and conditions, nearly every single one will reference your credit before agreeing to work with you.
+While there are many different kinds of lenders in British Columbia with different terms and conditions, nearly every single one will reference your credit before agreeing to work with you.